Random thoughts and copies of emails that I spend way too much time on.

 makes the Internet totally free. -

-If you like what I write, or the work that I do, please support my work.
-I'm not a charity, so this is not a donation.
-This is a payment to Seattle Webcrafters for a more Progressive, Democratic future for our state, our nation and our world.
-The money I earn through Seattle Webcrafters goes to help pay my bills and build my foundation so that I can do even more in the future.
+If you like what I write, or the work that I have done, you are welcome to support me.
+The money I earn through this blog goes to help pay my bills and build my foundation so that I can do even more in the future.
 Please contact me if what I have been doing is of benefit to you.

 Chad Lupkes is a progressive political activist in Seattle, Washington.
 After fighting cancer in 2003 and realizing that 47+ Million people in the United States didn't have access to health care he determined that that will change.

 The conservative movement is wrong, and they know it.